January 31, 2014 is the first day of year 4712 on the Chinese lunar calendar and marks the beginning of the year of the Horse.

 Send guests home with chopsticks, a red envelope with money inside (a Chinese tradition) or a small plastic or stuffed animal of the year.
 More Party Favor ideas!

-Check out Chinese Zodiac information, Chinese New Year crafts, and Chinese New Year greeting cards for inspiration.
+Check out Chinese Zodiac information and Chinese New Year greeting cards for inspiration.
 Visit the Kids' Party Fun Directory for party places, entertainment, and rentals in your area.
 Similar parties include New Year's Eve.
 More Party Themes!